connorv52/Home-Price-Predictive-Analysis/README.md

 # Home Price Predictive Analysis
-This is a brief project within Jupyter Notebooks dealing with the prediction of US home prices by utilizing various statistics, econometrics, data visualization, and machine learning packages in Python.
+This is a brief project within Jupyter Notebooks concerning the prediction of US home prices by utilizing various statistics, econometrics, data visualization, and machine learning packages in Python.